More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 Switch to/from video - Switches between taking photo mode, and recording video mode.
 When in video mode, the take photo icon will change to the record video icon .

 Exposure compensation and ISO - Clicking this will bring up a slider and plus/minus buttons which can be used to control the exposure compensation.
 A higher value increases the exposure, so that pictures come out brighter in low light; a lower value makes pictures darker.
 One unit of EV changes the brightness of the captured image by a factor of two. +1 EV doubles the image brightness, while -1 EV halves the image brightness.
 Set to 0 for the default exposure.
 To get rid of the slider and buttons, either click the Exposure button again, or click elsewhere on the screen.
 See Exposure compensation.
 (Only available if the camera supports control of the exposure, and ISO is "auto".)
 If Camera2 API is used, and a non-auto ISO mode is selected, then instead clicking this icon will bring up sliders allowing you to control the ISO setting and (if supported) the exposure time.
+If Camera2 API is used, and manual white balance is enabled, then this icon will also bring up a slider allowing you to control the white balance temperature.

 Exposure lock - Click to lock or unlock the exposure.
 When locked, the icon will change to .
 Locking the exposure means the exposure doesn't change based on the brightness of the current scene (though you can still adjust the exposure compensation).
 Note that this isn't guaranteed to work on all devices (doesn't seem to work on Galaxy S3, Nexus 6).